 Technology is incorporated throughout the program to support your education.
 It is a key component of the curriculum in both on-campus and online learning.
 All coursework is delivered through an online learning management system and applicants should be prepared for a significant amount of computer based coursework.
 Applicants should be familiar with the technology requirements.

 All students must complete a criminal background check by the DMU selected vendor prior to enrollment.
 If you have a pending misdemeanor or felony which results in a conviction, it is your responsibility to immediately inform the university.
 You are required to inform the university of any charges or convictions which occur following completion of the initial criminal background check.
-Additional background checks may be required during your tenure in the program.
+Students are responsible for the cost associated with completing the criminal background check.